-For a new exterior paint application to succeed, the siding must be cleaned and cleaned well— a job that can be pretty laborious if scrubbed by hand.
+For a new exterior paint application to succeed, the siding must be very clean—a job that can be pretty laborious if done by hand-scrubbing.
 A pressure washer offers a quick and easy way to get the job done, but it can be tricky to use on siding.
 If you aren't careful, the high water pressure makes it fairly easy to damage the siding or even cause water damage to the sheathing and wall cavities beneath the siding.

 Don't Skip the Cleaning

 While there are many advantages to cleaning your home's exterior before painting it‚ one virtue stands out above all others: Clean siding means your exterior paint will last longer.